 A Brief History of Coffee Grinders

-The oldest method for grinding coffee — which is still used today for traditional coffee ceremonies in Ethiopia — is with a mortar and pestle, a two-piece tool that comprises a kind of bowl and a hand-held club-shaped implement used to crush and grind ingredients against the walls of the bowl.
+The oldest method for grinding a coffee bean — which is still used today for traditional coffee ceremonies in Ethiopia — is with a mortar and pestle, a two-piece tool that comprises a kind of bowl and a hand-held club-shaped implement used to crush and grind ingredients against the walls of the bowl.
 This type of grinding can create coffee dust so fine it practically dissolves on the tongue, which is the grind size often called for in Arabic or Turkish coffee preparation.

-Manually operated mechanical grinders for spices and coffee were developed starting in the 15th century, which allowed for a uniform grind in considerably less time, but without generating heat within the grounds, which can cause them to make a bitter brew.
+Manual grinders for spices and coffee were developed starting in the 15th century, which allowed for a uniform grind in considerably less time, but without generating heat within the coffee grounds, which can cause them to make a bitter brew.
 These grinders were tall and cylindrical: The beans entered through a chamber in the top, passed through a hand-operated mill in the middle, and were deposited in the bottom to be used.
 The plates used to grind the coffee could be adjusted to be closer together to make a fine powder, or farther apart to make coarser pieces.

 The first blade grinders, on the other hand, were developed in the 1920s, featuring a single flat blade shaped something like an airplane propeller and designed to chop and cut solid objects by making high-speed impact with them as the blades spin.
 They were designed to chop any manner of hard spices, pods, seeds, nuts, and, yes, coffee.
 We say “chop” because they don’t technically grind, but rather slice and chop particles into smaller pieces over time, eventually achieving a similar texture and size profile to something that had been ground to a similar degree.